Multiplicity dependence of $\sigma_{\psi(2S)}/\sigma_{J/\psi}$ in $pp$ collisions at $\sqrt{s}=13$ TeV: Results

 where $n$ is the bin index for multiplicity.
-The normalised ratio for the integrated production over \pt and $y$ with respect to the normalised $N_{\rm tracks}^{\rm PV}$ is illustrated in Fig.~\ref{Ratio}.
-Additionally, the ratios are examined as a function of the normalised $N_{\rm bwd}^{\rm PV}$ and $N_{\rm fwd}^{\rm PV}$ in Fig.~\ref{RatioFB}.
+The normalised ratio for the integrated production over \pt and $y$ as a function of the nondimensionalised $N_{\rm tracks}^{\rm PV}$ is illustrated in Fig.~\ref{Ratio}.
+The multiplicity distribution for \jpsi and \psitwos are quite similar to each other, and the $x$-values are the weighted average of (non-)prompt \jpsi and \psitwos multiplicity in each bin, where the weight is the inverse variation of the multiplicity distribution in corresponding bin.
+The uncertainty for the $x$-values is nearly negligible.
+For the sake of visibility, a small width is applied when drawing the systematic uncertainty.

 The production ratio from $b$-hadron decays shows little dependence on multiplicity irrespective of the choice of multiplicity variable.
 For prompt \psitwos and \jpsi, an evident decrease of ratio with $N_{\rm tracks}^{\rm PV}$ is observed (P-value of slope $<0.0005$), which aligns well with the predictions of the co-mover model, except in the low multiplicity region.